Mewburn Ellis: History

-The firm of Mewburn Ellis LLP has its roots in the partnership of John Clayton Mewburn and George Beloe Ellis which was formed in the 1860s under the name of Mewburn Ellis & Co.
-John Mewburn Clayton was a signatory of the royal charter granted to the Chartered Institute of Patent Attorneys in 1891.
+The firm of Mewburn Ellis LLP traces its origins to the partnership of John Clayton Mewburn and George Beloe Ellis, formed in the 1860s under the name Mewburn Ellis & Co.
+John Clayton Mewburn was a signatory of the Royal Charter granted to the Chartered Institute of Patent Attorneys in 1891.
 Since that time, six members of the Ellis family have been partners in the firm, including George Ellis's daughter, Margaret Dixon, who was the first woman to practise as a UK patent agent.
-The last of the Ellis family to work in the firm retired in 1988, although the firm still bears the name of the founding partners.
+The last member of the Ellis family to work at the firm retired in 1988, although the firm still bears the name of its founding partners.